CigarsSmoker/Clone/About-the-required-permissions.md

 * [**storage**](https://developer.chrome.com/extensions/storage): to store your own whitelist/blacklist domains/objects and all other settings.
 * [**tabs**](https://developer.chrome.com/extensions/tabs): to enable forcing a reload of the content of a tab (when the content of the whitelist/blacklist change).
 * [**unlimitedStorage**](https://developers.google.com/chrome/whitepapers/storage#unlimited): to allow a user to update various assets used by uMatrix (like preset blacklists, preset recipes, etc.) by fetching the latest versions from Github and saving them locally.
-* [**webNavigation**](http://developer.chrome.com/extensions/webNavigation): to listen to [onBeforeNavigate](http://developer.chrome.com/extensions/webNavigation.html#event-onBeforeNavigate) events in order to set up HTTPSB's internal data structure for a specific web page.
+* [**webNavigation**](http://developer.chrome.com/extensions/webNavigation): to listen to [onBeforeNavigate](http://developer.chrome.com/extensions/webNavigation.html#event-onBeforeNavigate) events in order to set up uMatrix's internal data structure for a specific web page.
 * [**webRequest**](http://developer.chrome.com/extensions/webRequest): to allow intercepting all requests in order to inspect them.
 * [**webRequestBlocking**](http://developer.chrome.com/extensions/webRequest#manifest): to be able to block a request if the object of the request is blacklisted.
 * `<all_urls>`: to be able to inspect network requests for all URLs (`http:`, `https:`, `ws:`, `wss:`, `data:`, etc.) -- necessary in order to decide whether a network request should be blocked.